 The goal of all my endeavors is to be able to provide the knowledge needed to mitigate human impact on marine species, understand risks of these impacts and facilitate effective collaborations that raise awareness of ocean health and the inextricable connection to our health.

-I am also an artist and a naturalist.
-I love to cook and bring together friends and family.
-I can’t imagine living far from an ocean- or a good coffee shop.
-If I could I would give a home to every dog that needed one.
-The most important skill I have learned, is to listen: to each other, to the ocean, to nature and to ourselves.
+Andrea is also an artist and a naturalist.
+She loves to cook and bring together friends and family.
+She can’t imagine living far from an ocean- or a good coffee shop and would give a home to every dog that needed one.
+The most important skill she has learned, is to listen: to each other, to the ocean, to nature and to ourselves.

-She is a Switzer Environmental Leadership Fellow, was awarded a Peaked Hill Trust Art and Science Residency and a Better Selves Fellowship through Knoll Farms.
+She is a Switzer Environmental Leadership Fellow, was awarded a Peaked Hill Trust Art and Science Residency and a Better Selves Fellowship through Knoll Farm.